 The SPP 2100 programme is a collaboration between thirteen university groups within Germany, each group hosting at least two or more PhD students.
 Once a year, a meeting is organized to exchange ideas and updates among different groups, usually followed by a few soft skills workshops.
-While this meeting is usually held in person and allows the hardworking PhD students to take a break from the labs and meet their colleagues from all over the country, this year the process was a little different, owing to the ongoing restrictions.
+While this meeting is usually held in person and allows the PhD students to take a break from the labs and meet their colleagues from all over the country, this year the process was different, owing to the ongoing restrictions.

 In the modern world, gender inequality and diversity are topics often met with resistance to some degree.
 Statistics show an upward trend in the number of female PhD holders, and their representation in academia, specially in STEM, is on a path of progress, even if a little slow.